Planning Board — April 16, 2026

 Topics discussed

-The Board reviewed a Short-Term Rental (STR) application and requested specific updates to the site plan, including outhouse location, tent limits, and fire pit exclusion zones.
+The Board reviewed an application for a Short-Term Rental (STR) and requested several site plan and narrative updates.

-A consultation regarding the requirements for a proposed subdivision of 33 acres abutting Town Farm Road.
+A consultation regarding the surveying requirements for a proposed 33-acre subdivision near Town Farm Road.

-The Board reviewed and voted on the approval of the previous meeting's minutes.
+The Board reviewed and voted on the approval of previous meeting minutes.

-Discussion regarding the potential need to submit a Request for Proposals (RFP) to hire a Town Engineer.
+Discussion regarding the potential need to hire a Town Engineer via an RFP.

 Controversy & dissent